ismailkhosrowshiri/functionality-calculator/functionality calculator/calculator-main/README.md

 # calculator
-this is my first project in html and it is windows10 calculator
+this is functionailty modular calculator